 To reduce complexity and increase legal clarity, the Commission considers that the restriction of lead in ammunition and certain fishing tackle, as proposed in the Annex XV dossier, addressed in the opinion of RAC and SEAC, and assessed in the advice provided by the Forum, should be adopted by the Commission by means of two separate Regulations.

 The restriction should apply to the placing on the market of certain fishing tackle for both commercial fishing and recreational fishing.
-In contrast,to facilitate enforcement, the restriction on the use of certain fishing tackle should only apply to commercial fishing.
-The setting up of national or regional schemes by Member States to collect lead fishing tackle that has been used for recreational fishing could facilitate the recovery and recycling of lead and prevent its release into the environment.
+In contrast, concerning the use, the Forum has specifically raised the issue that enforcing the prohibition of use for recreational fishing would be very difficult since it concerns private persons and homes.
+In addition, the use of fishing tackle for recreational fishing will decrease over time in any event as a result of the restriction on the placing on the market.
+Consequently, the restriction on the use of certain fishing tackle should only apply to commercial fishing, and this Regulation should not harmonise the use of lead in fishing tackle for recreational fishing and, therefore, should not prevent Member States from adopting measures to ensure the protection of the environment or human health in that regard.

 The restriction of lead in certain fishing tackle should apply to such fishing tackle with a lead concentration equal to or greater than 1% by weight.
 It is considered that the 1% concentration limit is sufficient to address the identified risk and can be readily achieved by producers of alternatives, given that some of those alternatives are likely to contain lead as an impurity.